openshift-labs/learn-katacoda/middleware/middleware-kogito/optaplanner-knapsack/04-constraints.md

 `mkdir -p /root/projects/kogito/knapsack-optaplanner-quarkus/src/main/java/com/redhat/knapsackoptaplanner/solver`{{execute T2}}

-We can no open a new `KnapsackConstraintProvider.java` file in this package by clicking: `knapsack-optaplanner-quarkus/src/main/java/com/redhat/knapsackoptaplanner/solver/KnapsackConstraintProvider.java`{{open}}
+We can now open a new `KnapsackConstraintProvider.java` file in this package by clicking: `knapsack-optaplanner-quarkus/src/main/java/com/redhat/knapsackoptaplanner/solver/KnapsackConstraintProvider.java`{{open}}

 Click on the _Copy to Editor_ link to copy the source code into the new `KnapsackConstraintProvider.java`file.